sashikaR/jwt-preProcessor/README.md

 #### 4. How to Use

     a - Add Http Header Manager into the HTTP Sampler request.
-Create a one header request as a token and give the Jwt Variable as the value.
+Create a one-header request as a token and give the Jwt Variable as the value.
 ![ScreenShot](images/image-7.png)